 Scorebook: The Home Team scorebook is the official record (must retain and turn all scorebooks in at the end of the season).
 The Head Coach of the Home Team shall report via email the final score of the game to the Minor League President within 48 hours.

 Ten (10) Run Rule applies to all games after 4 innings except the tournament championship game.
 End of the season all Scorebooks are to be turned into the League President.

-has expired will be resumed at a later date.
-In some cases the time limit restrictions may be extended (within reason) for Saturday games that go into extra innings.
-Please clean and clear your dugouts immediately following your game so the next game can proceed.
+In some cases the time limit restrictions may be extended (within reason) for Saturday games that go into extra innings or nights not double stacked.

 Protective equipment: Catchers and pitchers must wear protective equipment and a cup.
 No player can catch or pitch in a Minor Game without a cup.
 A cup is also strongly recommended for all other players, but is not required.
 Helmets with facemasks must be worn by all batters.
 Metal cleats are prohibited; rubber molded cleats are allowed.

 Baseball Bats: All bats must be regulation baseball and be no more than 2 5/8” in diameter with a USA Bat stamp to comply with Cal Ripken bat rules.
 However in the event of a bat rule change by Cal Ripken during mid-season, the ELO Baseball Commissioner and/or Minor League President will make a decision prior to any exclusion of a particular bat goes into effect (House Rule).